elyosemite/samurai/README.md

-This project is destined to my Python Hard Skills
+This project is destined to my Python Hard Skills.

+Currently I'm learning Object-Oriented Programming